 Well, it’s by far the most attractive of all of these crates, being made to fit in with your home’s wooden furnishings.
 Like the Quiet Kennel, the ZenCrate has proximity sensors which activate the speakers, fans, and camera.
 Just like any other appliance, you can plug the crate into an outlet, and it also has a backup rechargeable battery which can take over during power outages.

 Since the ZenCrate is WiFi-enabled, you can also check in on your dog, or adjust any of its settings via a free mobile app.
 Even the music is composed of special anti-anxiety tracks.
 The inside of the crate houses a waterproof memory foam bed to ensure the comfort of your pet.
 Most importantly, though, the den has vibration-dampening feet, which can come in handy during earthquakes and thunderstorms.

 Of course, with these insane features, the ZenCrate is about as expensive as you can imagine.

 Ford Noise-Canceling Kennel

 Yes, you heard that right: the car manufacturer Ford is making its first foray into the world of soundproof dog crates.
-Although the Ford Noise-Canceling Kennel is only a prototype as of December 2018, it has a lot of promising features.

 One of the first things that will catch your eye about this dog kennel is its appearance.
 In fact, I’d say it gives the ZenCrate a run for its money.
 The kennel has a very attractive modern design that still manages to evoke the look of a traditional dog house.